KueipoH/Accelerating-Simulated-Quantum-Annealing/README.md

 - __Accelerating Simulated Quantum Annealing with GPU and Tensor Cores__, High Performance Computing: 37th International Conference, ISC High Performance 2022, Hamburg, Germany, May 29–June 2, 2022, Proceedings.
 - Dataset.
 [G-Set](https://web.stanford.edu/~yyye/yyye/Gset/)

+## License
+The code in this repository is licensed under [Apache License 2.0](https://github.com/NVIDIA/cuda-quantum/blob/main/LICENSE).
+Contributing a pull request to this repo requires accepting the Contributor License Agreement (CLA) declaring that you have the right to, and actually do, grant us the rights to use your contribution.
+A CLA-bot will automatically determine whether you need to provide a CLA and decorate the PR appropriately.
+Simply follow the instructions provided by the bot.
+You will only need to do this once.